True Lies: Plot

 Harry Tasker, to the knowledge of his wife Helen and his daughter Dana, is a mild-mannered computer hardware salesman often away on business trips.
 In reality he works for Omega Sector, a top-secret U.S. counterterrorism agency.
 Harry, aided by his teammates Albert "Gib" Gibson and Faisil, infiltrates a party in Switzerland hosted by billionaire Jamal Khaled.
 At the party, Harry approaches Khaled's art dealer Juno Skinner, who is also a paid agent of "Crimson Jihad", a terrorist organization led by Salim Abu Aziz.

-Posing as a potential art buyer, Harry visits Juno, leading the terrorists to attempt to kill him.
+Posing as a potential art entrepreneur, Harry visits Juno, leading the terrorists to attempt killing him.
 Harry fights them off but loses Aziz in a pursuit.
 As a result, Harry misses the birthday party that Helen and Dana planned for him.
 The next day, Harry goes to Helen's office to reconcile with her, but instead overhears her secretly arranging to meet someone called Simon.

 Suspecting Helen is having an affair, Harry uses Omega Sector resources to learn that Simon is a used car salesman, who pretends to be a spy to seduce women.
 In disguise, Harry and other Omega agents arrest Helen and Simon.
 After terrifying Simon into keeping away from Helen, Harry and Gib interrogate her while hiding their identities.
-They learn she is suffering a midlife crisis and is desperately seeking adventure.
+They understand she is suffering a midlife crisis and is desperately seeking adventure.
 They arrange for Helen to participate in a staged spy mission, where she is to seduce a mysterious figure (who is actually Harry) and plant a bug in his hotel room.
 As the fake mission proceeds, Aziz's men burst in and capture Helen and Harry.

-The couple are taken to an island in the Florida Keys, where Helen learns of Harry's double life.
-Harry learns Juno had managed to smuggle four MIRV nuclear warheads by hiding them in fake antique statues.
-Aziz sends a message threatening to detonate warheads in major cities unless the U.S. government removes their forces from the Persian Gulf.
+The couple are taken to an island in the Florida Keys, where Helen realizes of Harry's double life and that he was misleading even before they were married.
+Harry discerns Juno had managed to smuggle four MIRV nuclear warheads by concealing them in phony antique statues.
+Aziz sends a message threatening to detonate warheads in major cities unless the U.S. government withdraws their forces from the Persian Gulf.
 He starts a timer to detonate one warhead on an uninhabited island as a demonstration.